Hamza417/Positional/README.md

   - [ ] Swipeable interface

  ### Least priority
-  - [ ] Simplifying interface by adding few indicators refering the current visible screens
+  - [ ] Simplifying interface by adding few indicators refering the currently visible screen
   - [ ] Set of icons to choose from

 ## Known Issues (so far)